Pie weights are a common baking tool used when pre-baking a pie or tart shell. This process is also called blind baking.

 How to Use Pie Weights

-When blind baking, the pie crust is usually lined with parchment paper and and the pie weights go on top of the parchment, then the whole thing is baked.
-Make sure to spread the weights around so they' re evenly distributed from the edge to the center and not all just piled in the center.
+When blind baking, the pie crust is usually lined with parchment paper (or a substitute) and the pie weights go on top of the parchment, then the whole thing is baked.
+Make sure to spread the weights around so they're evenly distributed from the edge to the center and not all just piled in the center.

 Now, even though pie weights are cheap and easy to find, that doesn't matter if you want to blind bake a pie crust right now.
 If that's the case, there are a number of substitutes you can use.